Please note our content disclaimer in relation to blog posts.

-Welcome back to part two of our ‘Eco-Conscious Digital/Sustainability’ series!
+Welcome back to part two of our Sustainably Digital series.
 Last time, we talked about why being digitally eco-conscious is so important, and in this article, we’ll explore practical strategies we can take right now to reduce our digital carbon footprint.
-So, grab yourself a cuppa, and let’s dive right in!

-Ever thought about the carbon cost of your Netflix binges?
-Shockingly, platforms like Netflix churn out roughly 24.9 billion grams of carbon every year from its website visits alone.
+Ever considered the carbon cost of your Netflix binges?
+Shockingly, platforms like Netflix churn out roughly 24.9 billion grams of carbon every year from website visits alone.

 When it comes to hosting video content on your website, ditch the autoplay.
 Not only does it reduce data usage, but it’s a win for accessibility too.

-Images are often a website’s heaviest component, consuming energy with every pixel.
+Images are often a website’s heaviest component, consuming energy with every pixel loaded.
 The more images you use and the larger the file size, the more data is transferred, resulting in increased energy consumption.

-Optimise image sizes and formats to reduce data transfer, and compress them using a tool or plugin like TinyPNG or Smush to reduce their weight.
-Also note that WebP format lossless images are 26% smaller in size compared to PNGs, and 25-34% smaller than comparable JPEG images at equivalent SSIM quality index.
+Optimise image sizes and formats to reduce data transfer, and compress them using a tool or plugin like TinyPNG or Smush to reduce weight without sacrificing quality.
+Also, WebP format lossless images are roughly 26% smaller in size than PNGs, and 25-34% smaller than comparable JPEG images at equivalent SSIM quality index.
 With optimised images, your pages will be lighter (and therefore better for the planet) but will also load quicker, leading to happier end users.

-Also, unsubscribe from irrelevant sales-y newsletters — not only is it beneficial for the planet, but your wallet will thank you too!
+Also, unsubscribe from newsletters you never read – not only is it beneficial for the planet, but your wallet will thank you too!

 Bulky websites aren’t great for your user, let alone the environment.
-Think about your existing content — does that blog from 2010 still serve a purpose?
-If a page isn’t essential, try merging it with existing relevant content.
-Fewer pages mean fewer server requests, less data transfer, and a cleaner, greener web presence overall.
+Think about your existing content – does that blog from 2010 still serve a purpose?
+If not, update it, merge it, or retire it entirely.
+Fewer pages mean fewer server requests, lower data transfer, and a cleaner, greener web presence overall.

-Less truly is more, especially when it comes to sustainable design.
-Opt for fewer widgets, simple layouts, and cleaner elements.
-Not only does this benefit sustainability, but it’s also aesthetically pleasing.
+Less really is more, especially when it comes to sustainable design.
+Opt for fewer widgets, simpler layouts, and cleaner elements.
+Not only does this benefit sustainability, but it’s also usually better visually too.

-The code that powers your website should be written with sustainability in mind.
-Well-structured, efficient code minimises energy usage, ensuring your site runs smoothly with minimal environmental impact.
+The code that powers your website can also be written with sustainability in mind.
+Well-structured, efficient code minimises energy usage, helping your site run smoothly with less environmental impact.

 Sustainable coding practices include: